How to Write a Descriptive Essay?

 - A role model

 - Your childhood or current best friend

-And the list goes on and on.
-Your essay should include descriptions of they way the person looks, a scent that may be associated with them like a favorite perfume or cologne they wear, how their voice sounds, and how their hand feels when you hold or shake it or even the feel of their hair.
-There are so many ways to incorporate the five senses that help the reader feel like they have met the person too and can visualize them.
+And the list goes on.
+Your essay should include descriptions of how the person looks, a scent that may be associated with them, like a favorite perfume or cologne they wear, how their voice sounds, and how their hand feels when you hold or shake it or even the feel of their hair.
+There are many ways to incorporate the five senses that help the reader feel like they have met the person and can visualize them.

 Descriptive Essays about an Experience or Memory

 A descriptive essay can also be about an experience.
 Describing your dream wedding or even your actual wedding is a great example of a descriptive essay about an experience.
 A helpful list of descriptive essay ideas and topics can be found here.
 As long as you include details in a way that helps the reader to not only visualize the wedding but to feel like they were there listening to the music, tasting the food, dancing with friends, etc. it is a descriptive essay.
 Additional topics for descriptive essays about memories include:

 - What happened the first time you drove a car